 3: Assess your Oklahoma business costs

 Before starting a business in Oklahoma (or anywhere, for that matter), it’s important to calculate your business costs.
 U.S. Bank released a study that revealed poor management and understanding of cash were significant factors in a staggering 82% of business failures.
 If you don’t know your business costs, then you can’t know your business cash flow, right?
-So, grab a pencil (or open a spreadsheet) and let’s get to counting the costs.
+So, grab a pencil (or open a spreadsheet), and let’s get to counting the costs.

-Remember how we’re breaking the giant task of business start-up into steps?
+Remember how we’re breaking the giant task of a business start-up into steps?
 The same holds true for listing costs.
 Think of them in terms of one-time, fixed, and ongoing.